Skip to main content

 • Latest Snapshot: Automatically selects the most recent backup available.

-• Manual Selection of snapshot post Threat Hunt: Allows you to manually select a snapshot after viewing threat hunt results.
+• Manual Selection of snapshot post Threat Hunt: Select the Review and override the recommended snapshot before recovery checkbox to manually select a snapshot after viewing threat hunt results.

-• Latest Snapshot with no IOC matches: Performs a Threat Hunt first to find the most recent backup that does not contain known Indicators of Compromise (IOCs).
+• Latest Clean Snapshot: Performs a Threat Hunt first to find the most recent backup that does not contain known Indicators of Compromise (IOCs).

 This recent snapshot without IOC matches is selected for recovery if you select this option.